 If you’re new to fitness tracking, you might be wondering what the point of a swimming watch is.
 Well, a good one can:

 - Track lengths – When swimming in a pool, it’s easy to lose count of how many lengths you’ve swum, so length tracking is handy.

 - Length-by-length data – The ability to differentiate lap data, for example, which lap you swam the fastest.

-- Technique monitoring – Some of the more sophisticated watches will analyse your swimming technique.
+- Technique monitoring – Some of the more sophisticated watches will analyze your swimming technique.
 It will tell you if your stroke rate is too fast, slow, or optimum.

 - Share your data – You can share and compare your fitness data with others.
 Swimming is a lone sport, so sharing your data can be motivational.
 It can also help you to build a supportive community.

 So, whether you’re a doggy paddler or the next Michael Phelps, here are 4 swimming watches that will help you reach your goals.

 1. Garmin Swim 2

 Specifically designed for swimming and open water activities, the Garmin Swim is an excellent choice.
 Track your swim with GPS and measure your heart rate, even underwater.
 It comes with all the usual activity tracking features of a Garmin watch and is fit for many other sports activities.

 For the pool, it can record your distance, pace and stroke efficiency.
 It can also help with your swimming drills.
 The Garmin Swim 2 is designed for swimming and is lightweight, luminous and easy to work in the water.
 It could give you real-time pacing alerts while swimming.
 You can read our full review of the Garmin Swim 2 here.